juanlopes/sparrow/README.md

 ### The state-of-the-art nesting heuristic for 2D irregular strip packing
 `sparrow` can be used to solve 2D irregular strip packing problems, also commonly referred to as nesting problems.
-This optimization algorithm builds on [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): a collision detection engine for 2D irregular cutting & packing problems.
+This optimization algorithm builds on [`jagua-rs`](https://github.com/JeroenGar/jagua-rs): _a collision detection engine for 2D irregular cutting & packing problems_.

 ## Nested by `sparrow`
 <p align="center">